 Chicago is bustling with art, architecture, business suits, bridges, and an attractive river that runs through the city.
 My neck had a constant crook in it from gazing up at the tall skyscrapers in awe.
 I’ve been to big cities before but never with as intricate and glittering of architecture.

 We walked around Millennial Park and took selfies with the Bean like any good tourist.
-We took an architecture tour on the river, learned about the history of the Great Chicago Fire of 1871, and all the key movie spots throughout the years. *Ahem* Where Ferris Bueller’s dad works in Ferris Bueller’s Day Off!!
+We took an architecture tour on the river (which is also a great place to go kayaking in Chicago), learned about the history of the Great Chicago Fire of 1871, and all the key movie spots throughout the years. *Ahem* Where Ferris Bueller’s dad works in Ferris Bueller’s Day Off!!

 Next, we went up to one of the best views in Chicago at the top of the John Hancock Center on the 96th floor, to have Long Island Iced Teas looking out over the sprawling city below for as far as the eye could see.